wsshin/fd3d/INSTALL.md

 2. Assign `FD3D_ROOT` environment variable.

 	You have to let FD3D know its install location via an environment variable named `FD3D_ROOT`.
-If your LINUX shell is bash, you can open `$HOME/.fd3d` file with your favorite text editor to append:
+If your LINUX shell is bash, you can create `$HOME/.fd3d` file with the following line using your favorite text editor:

-		setenv FD3D_ROOT $HOME/fd3d
+		export FD3D_ROOT=$HOME/fd3d

 	Then open `$HOME/.bash_profile` file with your favorite text editor to append: